nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 I'll demonstrate how to configure and execute them locally so you can get quick feedback during development.
 The same scripts and commands can be used in any CI/CD tool.

-Interestingly, most of these tools and configurations are not specific to TypeScript and can be adapted to plain JavaScript.
-However, if you're looking at automated code quality tooling for large codebases
+Most of these tools and configurations are not specific to TypeScript and can be adapted to plain JavaScript.
+However, if you're looking at automated code quality tooling for large code bases
 [then TypeScript is your friend](https://www.youtube.com/watch?v=wYgSiFaYSSo).

 There are many code snippets in this post.
 At any point, you can refer to